jwkidd3/splunk_int_v3/labs/lab04_filtering_manipulating_data.md

 | sort -megabytes
 ```

-**Expected Results**: A table showing total megabytes transferred by content category

-**Additional Steps**:
-1. Add more detailed classifications (e.g., separate image/jpeg from image/png)
-2. Calculate the percentage of total bandwidth for each category
-3. Create a pie chart visualization
-4. Add a column showing which category uses the most bandwidth

-**Save this search as**: `L4C1`
+**Save as**: `L4C1`

-### Challenge 2: Advanced Transaction Sizing

-Create a multi-dimensional classification that considers both bytes and request count:

-1. Calculate average bytes per request by client IP
-2. Classify IPs into categories based on:
-   - Request count (Low: <10, Medium: 10-50, High: >50)
-   - Average bytes (Small: <5000, Medium: 5000-10000, Large: >10000)
-3. Create a combined category like "High Volume - Large Files"
-4. Visualize the distribution in a bubble chart

-**Save this search as**: `L4C2`

 ---

 ## Summary

-In this lab, you learned:
-- ✓ How to use eval to create calculated fields and convert units
+- eval creates calculated fields using math operations
-- ✓ How to perform mathematical operations like division and rounding
+- round() formats numbers to specified decimal places
-- ✓ How to use the search command to filter results after transforming commands
+- search filters results after transforming commands
-- ✓ How to use the case function to classify data into categories
-- ✓ How to use the if function for conditional logic
-- ✓ How to use the where command for complex filtering
-- ✓ How to use the LIKE operator for pattern matching

-## Key Takeaways

-1. **eval** is essential for creating new fields and calculating values
-2. **round()** function formats numeric data to a specified precision
-3. **search** command filters results and can be used multiple times in a pipeline
-4. **case** function evaluates conditions in order and returns the first match
+- case evaluates conditions in order, returns first match
-5. **where** command offers more advanced filtering capabilities than search
+- where supports advanced filtering with functions
-6. **LIKE** operator enables pattern matching with wildcards (%)
+- LIKE operator enables pattern matching with wildcards
-7. **1=1** in case function creates a default/else condition
+- Use `1=1` in case for default/else condition
-8. Always provide a default case to handle unexpected or null values

----

-## Data Sources Used

-- **index=network, sourcetype=cisco_wsa_squid**: Web proxy logs with sc_bytes and cs_username for bandwidth analysis
-- **index=web, sourcetype=access_combined**: Web access logs with method, bytes, status, and action fields
-- **index=security, sourcetype=linux_secure**: Linux authentication logs with src_ip for security analysis

-## Next Steps

-In Lab 5, you'll learn to correlate events using the transaction command to group related events and analyze user sessions and workflows.

 ---